(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Things like rent, mortgages, insurance premiums, and property tax payments are never going to fill you with joy.
 But you have to accept the necessity of them.

 Of course, it doesn’t hurt to try to reduce the costs of doing these things:

 - Shop around for quotes from other insurance companies

 - Contact the tax assessor to inquire about any increases in property taxes

-Reducing the cost of your cell phone bill can free up an extra $25 or even $50 a month, which could leave with you over $500 more dollars a year to bank in savings.
+Reducing the cost of your cell phone bill can free up an extra $25 or even $50 a month, which could leave with you over $500 more dollars a year to save or invest.

 Final Thoughts on Testing Your Budget

 There is a difference between having a budget and using a budget.
-Taking a monthly budget and multiplying each line by 12 is an important way to test the strength of your budget.
+Taking a monthly budget and multiplying each line by 12 is a meaningful way to test the strength of your budget.

-If you never stop to truly examine where your dollars are going not just throughout each month, but over the course of the year, you may not get to bank as many of your bucks as you thought.
+If you never stop to honestly examine where your dollars are going not just throughout each month, but over the year too, you may not get to bank as many of your bucks as you thought.